Webinar Registration: Addressing Potential Liabilities in Benefit Plans

 Canada Pension Plan

-The maximum pensionable CPP earnings level for 2023 has increased by $1,100 to $66,600.
-Contributors who earn more than the $66,600 ceiling on pensionable earnings in the year 2023 are not required or allowed to contribute more to the CPP.
+The maximum pensionable CPP earnings level for 2024 has increased by $1,900 to $68,500.
+Contributors who earn more than the $68,500 ceiling on pensionable earnings in the year 2024 are now required to pay more to the CPP.

 Employment Insurance